DanNixon/sine2020_software_guidelines_paper/report.md

 focus on long term goals (or at least do not attempt to assign deadlines to them).

+The traditional alternative to agile is waterfall, in this methodology each task is planned in advance and carried out in a predetermined order.
+One key disadvantage to this is the lack of flexibility when issues in implementation cause a cascading change to how the project is to be implemented.

+Projects that are better suited to the waterfall methodology are those where delivering an intermediate product is not viable.
+For example, a library to perform Fourier transformations is not useful unless fully implemented whereas a graphical data processing toolkit may be.

 ### Coding standards

 Code should be of a high standard, the reason for this is two fold; good quality